Mo-Ouail-Ocf/Computer-Vision-Projects/image_classification/cnn architecture/readme.md

 - Model was trained in Lightning AI

-- Code split into 3 files : data , model & main to split concenrs & organise
+- Code split into 3 files : data , model & main to organise & make code modular

-- I used pytorch ignite in order to monitor & evaluate training
+- I used pytorch ignite in order to monitor & evaluate training using the well desgined event system